TruebitProtocol/truebit-eth/README.md

 ```
 https://goerli.etherscan.io/address/0x6dac0a17f50497321785a07b531b8e42c1123757
 ```
 use `help` followed by the name of any command to get more options.
 Or type `help` to get a list of commands.
+Use `exit` to return to the main terminal.

 ### More sample tasks